ashwanth1109/Mongoose/README.md

 ### Schemas & Models

 These are building blocks of Mongoose.
+Everything in Mongoose starts with a Schema.
 To put it simply, a schema is a way to describe the structure of your data by labeling the data and defining what its data type is.
+Each schema maps to a MongoDB collection and is responsible for what the documents in that collection look like.

 To define your database structure you create schemas using Mongoose in the following manner -